dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/02_DeployService.md

 +----------------------------------+-----------+---------------+----------+-------------------+-------------------+
 35 rows in set
 ```
-This shows exceution of task in the midst of execution that is deploying the Spark and HDFS.
-When an assembly is deployed for the first time in an EC2 environment the first stage creates all the needed nodes and the subsequent stages perform configuration or test actions.
-The exact steps performed are captured by workflows described in the Service module DSL (see ...)
+This shows execution of a task in the midst of execution that is deploying the Spark and HDFS cluster.
+When an assembly is deployed for the first time in an EC2 environment the first stage creates all the needed nodes and the subsequent stages perform configuration or smoke test actions.
+The exact steps performed is determined by the service module definitions, which in this case are the definitions in the ["bigtop:spark" service module] (https://github.com/dtk/getting-started-examples/blob/master/modules/service_modules/bigtop/spark/assemblies/cluster.dtk.assembly.yaml)

 Anoher mode for task status display is where the client blocks and streams the results as they are produced stage by stage:
 ```